ashukv12/discourse-provider/README.md

 ## API Authentication

-1. authenticate API, we need a pair of credentials:  api_key,api_username, se_url, ifyUserID and expensifyUserSecret.
+1. To authenticate API, we need these credentials: api_key, api_username, and base_url.
-For this, go to https://www.expensify.com/tools/integrations/ and generate the credentials.
+2. For this, go to `https://{defaultHost}/admin/api/keys and generate the credentials.
-A pair of credentials: expensifyUserID and expensifyUserSecret will be generated and shown on the page.
+3. A triplet of credentials: api_key, api_username, and base_url will be generated and shown on the page.

 ## Building The Provider